 For enquiries or further information please contact: firstname.lastname@example.org

-Ahead of the opening of the Brain Research & Imaging Centre (BRIC) at the University of Plymouth, the School of Psychology is inviting applications for six Lecturers and one Associate Professor posts.
+Ahead of the opening of the Brain Research & Imaging Centre (BRIC), the School of Psychology are inviting applications for PhD Studentships in Psychology.

 In the news